 Ecommerce fulfillment is one of the more logistically complex parts of running an online store, and big corporations pour millions into making their fulfillment process more efficient.
 There are multiple moving parts involved in fulfilling orders, but the six main procedures are:

-- Returns: This is the process by which unsatisfactory items are shipped from the customer back to the warehouse for processing, cataloging, and possibly resale and reshipment.
+- Returns.
+Returns is the process by which unsatisfactory items are shipped from the customer back to the warehouse for processing, cataloging, and possibly resale and reshipment.

 Ecommerce retailers have several options for fulfillment: You can do it yourself, forward orders to others for fulfillment, or completely outsource to a third party.
 Each path can be customized depending on the particularities of your own ecommerce business’s needs.